-The first question to ask yourself is, are you injecting subcutaneously or intramuscularly?
-We strongly advise readers who buy our B12 to inject SQ.
+The first question to ask yourself is, are you injecting SQ or IM?
+We strongly advise readers who purchase our B12 product to inject SQ.
 Reason is, IM shots are painful and put people off self-injecting, and there’s also a slight risk of nerve injury.
-In contrast, SQ shots are painless, don’t involve any such risk, and are great at delivering B12.
+In contrast, SQ shots are painless, don’t involve the same risk, and are great at delivering B12.

 B12 Subcutaneous Injection Sites

 Where to give a B12 shot subcutaneously?
 Here are four recommended spots:

-Not shown above, the buttock is another place where you may give B12 shots.
+Although not depicted in the image above, the buttock is also a viable spot for B12 shots.
 For self-injection purposes, we normally recommend to inject in the stomach (around the belly button, see the picture above).
-It’s going to be the best B12 injection site for most people, because this area tends to have the most fat, and it’s easily accessible.
+This tends to be the best B12 injection site for many people, because this area tends to have the most fat, and it’s easily accessible.

 Intramuscular B12 Injection Sites

-If you insist on injecting IM, the three most common vitamin B12 IM injection sites are the thigh, the upper-arm part of the shoulder, and the hips.
+if you prefer intramuscular injections, the three most common vitamin B12 IM injection sites are the thigh, the upper-arm part of the shoulder, and the hips.
 See this slider:

-Illustrations from Clinical Procedures for Safer Patient Care, Doyle & McCutcheon.
+Source: Clinical Procedures for Safer Patient Care by Doyle & McCutcheon.

 Need Injection Instructions?

-If learning where to give a B12 injection wasn’t enough for you, we have complete instructions on how to give B12 shots.
-It’s very easy.
+If you’re still unsure about where to give a B12 injection, we provide full instructions on how to give B12 shots.
+The process is straightforward and easy to follow.”